 - One of the reasons I really love these muffins is because they don't taste healthy.
 The cinnamon flavor in these muffins adds another layer of flavor.

-- You can add any fruit you have on hand when making this paleo muffin recipe.
+- When making this paleo muffin recipe, you can add any fruit you have on hand.

 - Almond flour - I highly suggest using almond flour and not almond meal.
 Almond meal is more coarse and will make your muffins grainy.